 This law, though, according to subsection g., does not apply to doctors.
 It has an exception for a pharmacist “acting within the line and scope of his employment,” so that pharmacists who are actually on the job are not counted as committing a crime.
 The exception for physicians, though, does not have this qualification that they must be “acting within the line and scope of employment.”
 That should mean that doctors are always allowed to dispense prescriptions, and that this law should not apply to them.

 Flaws in the way that laws are written can often create loopholes that convince prosecutors and judges to reduce or drop charges.
-Our lawyers work with these and other loopholes to challenge our clients’ cases and get them the best outcome.
+Our Atlantic City prescription fraud and forgery lawyers work with these and other loopholes to challenge our clients’ cases and get them the best outcome.
 While any conviction may negatively affect your ability to practice medicine, we work to ensure that does not happen.

 Speak to an Experienced Atlantic City Drug Possession Lawyer at The Law Offices of John J. Zarych

 On top of this, the prescription drug law also has a “de minimis” exception, which protects people who only slightly violate the law.
 Doctors sometimes use their prescription rights to help out family members or friends who run out of or lose prescriptions – and this should not result in criminal charges.
 Because of that, any prescription distribution that is less than six doses in 24 hours, for the recipient’s own consumption, does not count as a violation of § 2C:35-10.5.
 Whether this is done by a doctor or not, it is not a crime.